JasperAlexander/seaport-frontend/README.md

 # Seaport implementation

-[Seaport][seaport-link] is a marketplace protocol for safely and efficiently buying and selling NFTs.
+[Seaport](https://github.com/ProjectOpenSea/seaport) is a marketplace protocol for safely and efficiently buying and selling NFTs.
 This is an example implementation for educational purpose.

 ## Installation